cinvesrob/Aria/examples/README.txt

 lasers - Demonstrates how to connect to one or more laser rangefinder devices as defined in robot and program parameters, and obtain data from them.

-directMotionDemo - Drives the robot around using the basic direct motion commands (no ArActions or obstacle avoidance). it also runs the robot in its own thread, and has examples of connection handler callbacks.
+simpleMotionCommands - Drives the robot around using the basic direct motion commands (no ArActions or obstacle avoidance).

-actionExample - Defines a couple of custom ArAction classes, and uses them.
+actionExample - Defines a couple of custom ArAction classes that generate robot motion requests, and uses them.

 actionGroup - Program that uses action groups to switch back and forth between wander and teleop mode